 April 24, 2012 – (1st on video) City Council Work Shop regarding policy considerations, community outreach, timing considerations, financing option review

 July 17, 2012 – (Item 35) Presentation to Council on Street Improvement Funding Recommendation

-July 24, 2012 – (1st on video) City Council Work Session regarding Bond 2012 including Street projects.
+July 24, 2012 – (1st on video) City Council Work Session regarding Bond 2012, including Street projects.
 During this Work Session, Council directed staff to implement a two (2) Year, $55Million, Street Bond Project cycle.

 August 28, 2012 – (Item 30) City staff presented a Resolution to City Council which addressed many parts of the Street Maintenance Fee policy.
 Council requested staff return with several changes to the Resolution.

 September 18, 2012 – (Item 18) City staff returned to City Council with a revised Resolution declaring the intent to establish a street user fee and approving design concepts and policies relative to a street user fee.

 December 11, 2012 – (Item 42) Staff presented and discussed the BOND 2012 execution strategy

 December 18, 2012 – (Item 36) City staff brought to City Council as Future Agenda Items a Resolution establishing policy regarding a Street User Fee and an Ordinance creating the street user fee.